 How much does corporate video actually cost?

-These ranges reflect full-service costs including pre-production planning, filming or content capture, professional editing, revisions, and final delivery.
-Per-video costs decrease substantially with volume commitments—organizations producing 10+ videos annually typically negotiate 25-40% discounts through retainer or subscription models.
+These ranges cover the full process: planning, filming, editing, revisions, and delivery.
+Per-video costs drop a lot with volume.
+Organizations making 10+ videos a year typically save 25-40% through retainer or subscription deals.

 What drives video production costs?